 - Catch a sunrise at Zabriskie Point (great anytime of year)

-About Death Valley
+About Death Valley in Summer

 Situated on California’s southeastern border with Nevada, Death Valley National Park spans over 5,000 square miles of otherworldly vistas.
 The largest national park in the continental United States, Death Valley is a park for superlatives.